riecodes/MathSnap/README.md

 - [ ] Apply CSS for color palette and child-friendly design to all screens
 - [ ] Add animations and feedback logic
 - [ ] Test with sample problems and user flows

 ---

+## Recent Changes
+- Added AppContext for dynamic operation passing between screens
+- OperationSelectionController now sets AppContext.selectedOperation before navigating
+- DifficultySelectionController reads AppContext.selectedOperation and prints operation + difficulty
+- Only one DifficultySelection.fxml/controller is needed for all operations
+- Added CSS for .easy-btn, .medium-btn, .hard-btn for color-coded difficulty buttons
+- **JavaFX Note:** Only one CSS class name should be used per element (e.g., use `easy-btn` or `welcome-start-btn`, not both)

+---